kcargile/log4net.dynamodb/README.md

 that you will have both a hash key named "Id" (type string) and a range key named "TimeStamp" (type string).
 Other columns will be added as needed when a LoggingEvent is sent to your DynamoDb table.

-The following parameters are available in the appender configuration:
+The following addtional parameters are available in the appender configuration:
 ```
 <tableName value="log-app" />
 ```